discsim/frank/docs/tutorials/prior_sensitivity.rst

 Typical values are :math:`N = 100 - 300`. |br|
 - :math:`p_0` is small (:math:`0 < p_0 \ll 1`; the default is :math:`10^{-15}`).

+..
 See `this tutorial <./model_framework.rst>`_ for an extended discussion of the model's hyperparameters.
+See the frank methods paper for an extended discussion of the model's hyperparameters.

 Performing multiple fits to vary :math:`\alpha` and :math:`w_{\rm smooth}`
 --------------------------------------------------------------------------